valhuber/python-rules/README.md

 ### Rules vs. Code
 For most transaction-oriented database applications, backend database logic is a substantial portion of the effort, typically nearly half.
-This includes multi-table derivation and constraint logic, and actions such as sending mail or messages.
+Such backend logic is often performed in triggers, or `before_flush` - multi-table derivation and constraint logic, and actions such as sending mail or messages .

 The prevailing assumption is that such *domain-specific logic must surely be domain-specfic code.*  This project introduces a *declarative